arorahallmundar/final-project/who.markdown

 Beyond gender, age plays a major role in shaping who gets involved in shootings.
 The chart below breaks down the relationship between perpetrators and victims across age groups, showing whether violence tends to happen within or across generations.

 What stands out is a clear age mirroring effect: younger individuals, especially those aged 18–24 and 25–44, are both the most common perpetrators and the most frequent victims.
-This suggests that gun violence in NYC is often peer-to-peer rather than cross-generational.
+This suggests that gun violence in NYC often occurs between individuals of similar age, rather than across generational lines.

 The heatmap in **Figure 3** below lets you explore how each age group is involved on both sides of the incident.